 Leverage ratio is defined as the capital measure (i.e. the institution's Tier 1 capital) divided by the exposure measure as this is defined in the European Commission's Regulation (EU) 2015/62 of 10 October 2014 amending Regulation (EU) No. 575/2013 of the European Parliament and of the Council with regards to the leverage ratio.
-It is noted that the final calibration, and any further adjustments to the definition, will be completed by 2017, with a view to migrating to a Pillar 1 minimum capital requirement on 1 January 2018.
+It is noted that since 1 January 2018, the Leverage Ratio, has been migrated into a Pillar I minimum capital requirement.
+The institution calculates its Leverage Ratio at the end of each quarter.

-The Company's leverage ratio as at the reference date was 58,86%, the minimum suggested allowable being 3%.
+The Company's leverage ratio as at the reference date was 79,03%, well above the minimum requirement of 3%.